PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: RELATED WORK

 The \pacm\ proofs leverage multisample insights from the IWAE work \citep{burda2015importance}.
 In response, \citet{rainforth2018tighter} question the utility of these tighter class of bounds and demonstrate that tighter bounds on the \emph{marginal evidence} do not help learn useful posteriors.
 This valuable insight does not apply to \pacm\ because our bound is not on the evidence marginal $p(\{x_i\}_i^n) = \E_{r(\Theta)}[ \prod_i^n p(x_i|\Theta)]$ but rather on the \emph{posterior predictive distribution}, $p(X|\{x_i\}_i^n)=\E_{q(\Theta|\{x_i\}_i^n)}[p(X|\Theta)]$.
 In fact, in the limit $m \to \infty$ we already explicitly encode the idea that the actual Bayesian posterior is not directly useful.

 \pacm\ offers real benefits in predictive performance in cases of model misspecification, in particular, when a mixture of our model family would be a better predictive model than the model itself.
 If so, why not simply fit mixture models?
-This certainly does work, as ~\cref{fig:masegosa_mixture_wellsp} demonstrates.
+This certainly does work, as \cref{fig:masegosa_mixture_wellsp} demonstrates.
 Mixtures have proven difficult to fit in general~\citep{morningstar2020automatic}.
 The \pacm\ family of risks subsume classic risks and offer theoretical generalization guarantees in cases of model misspecification, while remaining computationally tractable.
+For more discussion of the differences between mixtures of various sorts, please see~\cref{app:faq}.

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}

 Here we demonstrate that our new risk: \pacm, can achieve better predictive performance on a suite of tasks.
 In all experiments, we compare the \pacm-Bayes risk ($\pacpredrisk$) to alternative objectives, including the \pac-Inferential Risk ($\pacinfrisk$), also called the Evidence Lower Bound (\elbo), since it is a lower bound on the marginal likelihood.
 We also compare to alternative \pac-style bounds on the predictive risk, namely the \pactwot\ objective proposed in \cite{masegosa2019learning}.